 APRIL: Teen queen Miley Cyrus gets her first taste of controversy because of a "revealing" (as in semi-disrobed) Vanity Fair photoshoot with legendary shutterbug Annie Leibowitz, which the 15-year-old teen queen quickly disowns as not being as "artistic" as she'd been assured it would be.
 Meanwhile, Bob Dylan receives a Pulitzer Prize for his "profound impact on popular music and American culture," marking the first time that any rock-related artist has been so honored.
 This event doesn't get five percent of the media coverage of the Cyrus dustup.
 There's a lesson in there somewhere.

 JUNE: Rock 'n' roll pioneer Bo Diddley passes away at age 79.
-Without him, his square-shaped guitar, and his patented bomp-bomp-bomp, bomp-bomp "Bo Diddley beat," there'd be no "Not Fade Away" by Buddy Holly, no "His Latest Flame" by Elvis Presley, no "I Want Candy" by the Strangeloves (or Bow Wow Wow), no "1969" by the Stooges, no "She's The One" by Bruce Springsteen, no "Desire" by U2--and on and on and on.
-As one obit notes: The riff that keeps on giving.
+Without him, his square-shaped guitar, and his patented bomp-bomp-bomp, bomp-bomp "Bo Diddley beat," there'd be no "Not Fade Away" by Buddy Holly, no "His Latest Flame" by Elvis Presley, no "I Want Candy" by the Strangeloves (or Bow Wow Wow), no "1969" by the Stooges, no "She's The One" by Bruce Springsteen, no "Desire" by U2--

 DECEMBER: Michael Jackson's famed glove goes on the auction block, along with several thousand other pieces of Jacko "memorabilia" (insert your favorite bad thoughts here).
 AC/DC hit the top ten.
 Kiss announce they'll be recording a new CD.
 As they say, everything old is new again.
 Which reminds us: You Guns N' Roses fans over at Dr. Pepper--where's our free can of soda?